GF2++

 See Also

-• gf2::BitVec for detailed documentation of all class methods.
+• gf2::BitVec reference for detailed documentation with examples for each method.

-• BitStore for the common API shared by all bit-stores.
+• BitStore for the concept API shared by all bit-stores.

 • BitSet for fixed-size vectors of bits.